How to: Specify the Step Ramp Time Property for a Step Load Pattern

 Select the Step Load Pattern node.

 The load pattern for the scenario must be a step load pattern.
 If it is not, the load pattern will display the load pattern type that is currently associated with the scenario.
-For more information, see How to: Change the Load Pattern.
+For more information, see Editing Load Patterns to Model Virtual User Activities.

 On the View menu, select Properties Window.